-Any student not approved for student teaching has the right of appeal to the Education Review Committee.
+Any student not approved for Student Teaching has the right of appeal to the Education Review Committee.

 During the student teaching semester, the student must enroll in EDU 533, Student Teaching-Elementary.
 The course is nine (9) semester hours and is graded on a credit/no-credit basis.
-The student teaching experience consists of placement in an approved public school with a full-time teacher for a 14-week period.
+The student teaching experience consists of placement in an approved public school with a full-time teacher for a full semester.
 A weekly seminar, EDU 540, is required as a part of the student teaching experience.
-Student teaching represents the culminating experience in the professional preparation of teachers.
+Student Teaching represents the culminating experience in the professional preparation of teachers.